Welcome to Dr. Venkat Selvamanickam’s research group at the University of Houston!

 Unique, state-of-the-art equipment for thin film and bulk materials processing, electromagnetic characterization at high magnetic fields and low temperatures, as well as semiconductor property measurements are available in our laboratories.

 An area of our expertise is high-temperature superconducting materials for energy applications.
-This project is funded by two awards from the ARPA-E of the U.S. Department of Energy for high-power wind generators and superconducting magnetic energy storage (SMES) system.
+This project is funded by three awards from the ARPA-E of the U.S. Department of Energy for high-power wind generators and superconducting magnetic energy storage (SMES) system and projects funded by the DOE Smart Grid program on Fault Current Limiting Transformer and by the Army Research Laboratory on SMES.
 An NSF-funded project is being conducted on integrating prefabricated nanowires on flexible substrate with epitaxial superconducting film growth.

-Our research is now extending beyond the UH campus into the University’s Energy Research Park where a 13,000 sq.ft. building is being established for an Energy Devices Fabrication Laboratory.
-The Laboratory will consist of multiple clean room process areas, device fabrication and metrology areas as well as a toxic gas room to safely handle several types of exotic gases to process several advanced materials.
-A unique MOCVD tool for compound semiconductors with dual reactors for roll-to-roll as well as wafer processing is being constructed.
-The Energy Devices Fabrication Laboratory is expected to be ready for operation in summer 2012.
-Photovoltaics (PV), solid-state-lighting, thermoelectrics and other energy applications will be pursued in this Laboratory using our unique substrate technologies.
+Our research is now extending beyond the UH campus into the University’s Energy Research Park where a 13,000 sq.ft. building has been established for an Energy Devices Fabrication Laboratory.
+The Laboratory consists of clean room process area, device fabrication and metrology areas as well as a toxic gas room to safely handle several types of exotic gases to process several advanced materials.
+A unique metal organic chemical vapor deposition (MOCVD) tool for compound semiconductors with dual reactors for roll-to-roll as well as wafer processing is present.
+Photovoltaics (PV), Flexible Electronics solid-state-lighting and other energy and electronics applications will be pursued in this Laboratory using our unique substrate and roll-to-roll manufacturing technologies.

 We have already demonstrated single-crystalline-like GaAs, germanium, and silicon on flexible metal as well as on glass substrates.
-The objective of this program is to achieve high efficiency PV and other energy semiconductor devices at a low cost.
+These unique structures are being developed for high-efficiency, low-cost III-V thin film photovoltaics, high-performance flexible electronics and large area, flexible inorganic light emitting diodes (LED).
 This program is supported by the state of Texas through the formation of the Applied Research Hub (ARH) of the Texas Center for Superconductivity at University of Houston (TCSUH).
 The Applied Research Hub was established in February 2010 with a $ 3.5M award from the state of Texas’ Emerging Technology Fund (ETF).

-Our group currently consists of of 25 members (11 Graduate Students, one Research Professor, seven Research Scientists, one Researcher, two Engineers, one Facility Director and two Undergraduate students).
+Our group currently consists of 24 members (11 Graduate Students, two Research Faculty, five Research Scientists, one post-doc, three Engineers, one Safety Manager and one Facility/Business Director).
 We are seeking more graduate research assistants, research scientists and research faculty with compatible expertise and interest to join our group and experience the stimulating research environment and world-class facilities.